 This is a good time to ask about potential coverage through your insurer or employer, too.
 Your procedure costs can depend on this.

-Research Question 3: How long does a cycle last and how many times will I need to go to the clinic?
-Will I have to take time off?
+3. How long does a cycle last and how many times will you need to go to the clinic?
+Will you have to take time off?

-According to UptoDate, an IVF cycle can last for a period of weeks and you may need more than one cycle.
-On average, egg freezing takes 10 to 14 days to complete.
+According to UpToDate, an IVF cycle can last for a period of weeks and you may need more than one cycle.
+On average, egg freezing takes 10-14 days to complete.
 Both procedures include a two-week period of blood tests and transvaginal ultrasounds every couple of days.
 Some women take off from work during this period, but this is ultimately up to you.
 Afterwards, there’s an appointment for the egg retrieval procedure and, if you are trying to immediately get pregnant via IVF, an embryo transfer.

 Why is knowing this information for each clinic important?
 Well, you’ll likely be visiting the clinic more than once — perhaps frequently.
 It’s important to find one whose protocols mesh well with your lifestyle and personal and professional responsibilities.

 Understanding what happens during the initial consultation ensures you’ll get the most out of it and effectively prepare.
 For example, do you need to bring copies of your medical records or insurance information?
-It may be useful to bring copies of your Modern Fertility generated hormone reports, too.
+It may also be useful to download the raw results of your Modern Fertility Hormone Test from your account dashboard.

 You’re not alone in this journey.
 We're right here with you on this path.
 Learning the role of a reproductive endocrinologist and getting the answers to the right questions will not only help you find the best clinic and specialist for you and your needs, but also help you feel confident and prepared.
 Once you've made the decision to freeze your eggs or pursue IVF, rest assured that there are steps you can take (and spreadsheets you can complete, if you’re so inclined) to put your plan into action in an empowered and informed way.